Sports in Washington, D.C.: New York City

 The rivalries between the sports teams in New York City and Washington, D.C. have been among the best and most historic in the country.
 Each city's importance in America's media landscape has helped increase the notoriety of these rivalries, as has the fact that many teams in each city play in the same division.

 The rivalry with the longest history between teams in each city is the rivalry between the New York Giants and the Washington Commanders in the National Football League (NFL).
 Both teams play in the Eastern division of the National Football Conference (known as the NFC East).
 The two teams therefore play against each other twice every regular season.
 Both teams are among the oldest and most successful in professional football, with the rivalry dating back to 1932.
 This matchup has included some of the game's greatest players and coaches throughout the decades.

-In the National Hockey League (NHL), strong rivalries exists between the Washington Capitals and the New York Rangers, as well as the Capitals and the New York Islanders.
+In the National Hockey League (NHL), strong rivalries exist between the Washington Capitals and the New York Rangers, as well as the Capitals and the New York Islanders.
 All three compete in the Metropolitan Division of the Eastern Conference.
-Both the Capitals-Rangers rivalry and Capitals-Islanders rivalry have increased in intensity over the decades as a result of highly competitive playoff matchups, in addition to regular season encounters.
+Both the Capitals–Rangers rivalry and Capitals–Islanders rivalry have increased in intensity over the decades as a result of highly competitive playoff matchups, in addition to regular season encounters.
 Though not as historic and intense as the ones with the two New York-based teams, the New Jersey Devils also play in the Metropolitan Division and are therefore a division rival for the Capitals.

 There is also a rivalry between the New York Red Bulls and D.C.
 United of Major League Soccer (MLS).
 The teams are among the oldest and most historic teams in the league.
 This rivalry dates back to 1996, the league's inaugural season.
 Both teams play in the Eastern Conference and have competed against each other in critical playoff matches over the years.
 Their rivalry is known as the Atlantic Cup, which is also the name of the trophy awarded to the team that wins the matchup.

 The Washington Nationals and New York Mets of Major League Baseball (MLB) also share a rivalry.
-Though this rivalry has not existed for as long as the others between teams based in New York and Washington, the two compete in the National League East division.
+Though this rivalry has not existed for as long as the others between teams based in New York and Washington, the two compete in the NL East.
 This has helped a rivalry develop between the two teams in the years since the Nationals moved to Washington, D.C. in 2005.